swethaganapathysubramanian/react-glow-ui/README.md

 # react-glow-ui

-A library of React components created using `create-react-app`.## Installation Run the following command:
+A Sample library of React components created using `create-react-app`.
+## Installation
+Run the following command:
 `npm install react-glow-ui`
+Has only Input and Button components.
+Product under development